-The top brass at Sony thought that they might sell around 5,000 units a month, they sold 30,000 in the first two months and that was enough to convince them to roll it out on a global scale.
+The top brass at Sony thought that they might sell around 5,000 units a month.
+Instead, they sold 30,000 in the first two months!
+This convinced them to roll it out on a global scale.

 While the Sony Walkman was super popular in Japan from the word go, it took a while to get around the world and the first Walkman in the United States went on sale in June of 1980.

 It was hugely popular and the Walkman underwent a process of constant improvement as soon as it hit the market.

 A tiny “cassette sized” version appeared in 1983.

 Autoreverse (the ability for the tape to be played on both sides without ejecting it) appeared in 1984.

 And a tiny rechargeable battery came in 1985 and there was even a solar power battery introduced in 1986!

 By the end of the 1980s, they’d sold over 100 million Walkmans globally!

 The Walkman continued to sell well as the 1990s arrived but there were several things that would occur in the audio landscape that would see the Walkman cease production in 2010.

 The portable CD player was a dud.
 Sure, it played CDs but when you moved it, the CD jumped.
 It was super-irritating and it never became a Walkman-killer.